kachristensen/Current-Dnd-Campaigns/Session Notes/11 - Title - Date.md

 	- 18-19.
 - We headed southeast
 	- A bird with antlers was watching us.
 Rhinos nearby.
 A giant featherless horse bird thingy.
 Talon Beast and Peryton.
 I directed Valindra how to butcher it and we carved up the carcass of the Talon Beast, carrying it over Annica.
+	- Connor was hitting on Ria, asked if she was alright, asked if she could teach him magic.